profezzorn/ProffieOSDocs/config/the-config_top-section.md

 # ProffieOS 7.x defines

 ### BOOT_VOLUME
 Let's you specify what volume should be used at boot.
-Note that if you have SAVE_VOLUME defined, this will probably be overriden by reading a value from the global.ini config file.
+Note that if you have SAVE_VOLUME defined, this will probably be overridden by reading a value from the global.ini config file.

 ```cpp
 #define BOOT_VOLUME 300